 Modern’s HomeCare Green Pest Control Program protects against common pests in New England that pose risks to your property and well-being.

-Millipedes are scavengers, feeding on decaying matter.
+Millipedes are scavengers and feed on decaying organic matter.

 Ready to Schedule a Service?